 (5) Guideline for Hand Hygiene in Health-Care Settings, 2002 (MMWR 2002; 51 No. RR-16; U.S. Centers for Disease Control and Prevention (CDC); Atlanta, Georgia).

-(6) Management of Multidrug-Resistant Organisms in Healthcare Settings, 2006 (U.S. centers for Disease Control and Prevention (CDC), Healthcare Infection Control Practices Advisory Committee (HICPAC), December 2006).
+(6) Management of Multidrug-Resistant Organisms in Healthcare Settings, 2006 (U.S. Centers for Disease Control and Prevention (CDC), Healthcare Infection Control Practices Advisory Committee (HICPAC), December 2006).

 (7) ACIP Recommendations for Measles-Mumps-Rubella (MMR) ‘Evidence of Immunity’ Requirements for Healthcare Personnel (U.S. Centers for Disease Control and Prevention, Advisory Committee on Immunization Practices, August, 2009).

-(8) Guidelines for Animal Assisted Intervention in Health Care Facilities; Sandra L. Lefebver et al; Association for Professional in Infection Control and Epidemiology , inc., 2008; pages 74 to 85
+(8) Guidelines for Animal-Assisted Intervention in Health Care Facilities; Sandra L. Lefebver et al.; Association for Professionals in Infection Control and Epidemiology , Inc., 2008; pages 74 to 85.

-.02 3—[.05] .06 (text unchanged)
+[.02] .03—[.05] .06 (text unchanged)

 10.07.02.06

-.067 New Construction, Conversion, Alteration, or Addition.
+[.06] .07 New Construction, Conversion, Alteration, or Addition.

 [A. Submission of Plans.
 The plans review cycle normally will consist of a schematic phase, a design and development phase, and a final or construction phase.
 The applicant or [his] the designated representative shall provide information as required in the plans review cycle.]